gbourdin/turecibo_downloader/README.rst

     ```$ turecibo_downloader HASH --pages 100 --output document.pdf```

 How to get the hashes:

 1. Using chrome with DevTools open (F12 or Ctrl + J), log in to "turecibo.com"
 2. Open the the document you want to download
 3. Go to the network tab in DevTools and put "thumbnail" in the filters
-4. You'll see a bunch or requests getting thumbnails for different pages, the format is similar to this:
+4. You'll see a bunch or requests getting thumbnails for different pages, the format is similar to this
     ```https://api.nosconecta.com.ar/eform/thumbnail/b72b7a6053e0212e9f6d1707041acaddb72b7a6053e0212e9f6d1707041acadd?page=1```
 5. From that url, you want everything after the last / and before the ?, so, this: ```b72b7a6053e0212e9f6d1707041acaddb72b7a6053e0212e9f6d1707041acadd```
-6. That's your hash, now use it with the downloader:
+6. That's your hash, now use it with the downloader
     ```$ turecibo_downloader b72b7a6053e0212e9f6d1707041acaddb72b7a6053e0212e9f6d1707041acadd --pages 100 --output document.pdf```

 Features